aosabook/500lines/contingent/chapter.rst

 But while this approach has started to reduce our work, a rebuild can still involve extra steps.
-Walking naively forward through consequences like this can be inefficient, because we might rebuild a given target several times.
+Walking naively forward through consequences like this can be inefficient, because we might rebuild a given consequence several times.
 Imagine, for example, that we update B’s date so that it now comes after C on the timeline.

 >>> b.set('B.rst', 'Markup for post B dating it after post C')
 >>> sorted(b.todo_list)